Best Vegan Dog Food Brands on the Market This Year

 Credit: Petaluma

 • Nutritional profile: Petaluma dog food meets AAFCO standards and was developed by veterinarians, and the majority of the grains and vegetables in their recipe are organic – a huge plus.
 Some of the main ingredients include organic chickpeas, potato protein, organic oats, organic barley, organic peanut butter, and organic sweet potato.
 The nutrient profile is also high in protein (31% crude protein, to be exact), plus healthy fats and complete amino acid profiles.
 The food is also packed with essential vitamins and minerals and has ingredients that help support healthy skin and strong muscles.
-The last and very important requirement for us was gut-friendly dog food, and Petaluma gets incredibly high marks for doggy digestion support.
-The change in Cookie’s digestion was something we noticed almost immediately – her #2s were just…better!
-That, and her energy is fantastic – she can go for miles-long walks, even at nearly 10 years old.
-We’ve also noticed that her coat is also extra soft and shiny now, which is a huge plus.

 • Sustainability: Petaluma is a Certified B Corp and they offset 100% of their greenhouse emissions, in addition to participating in 1% For the Planet, so they’re really walking the walk when it comes to sustainability efforts.
 LeafScore has also named them the ‘Best Eco-Friendly Dog Food.’